DOUBLE, DOUBLE DOIL, AND TROUBLE

 Aynne is the Doil.
 And, pretty clearly, Matt is the trouble.

-This is not the first time, and it won’t be the last, that we emphasize the importance of written agreements, and (for you homeowners especially), the importance of ensuring that your timber harvesters, tree trimmers and arborists are and remain independent contractors.
-We’ll even sell you a book about it.
+This is not the first time, and it won’t be the last, that I emphasize the importance of written agreements, and (for you homeowners especially), the importance of ensuring that your timber harvesters, tree trimmers and arborists are and remain independent contractors.

 At trial (where Aynne’s timber harvester and co-defendant, Matt McCourt, proved himself to be “Matt SkipCourt” and did not bother to show up), the court bonked Aynne over the head with about $120,000 in damages for the mess Matt had made in denuding the Stocklys’ 20 acres of woodland.
 Lucky for Aynne she had signed a written agreement with Matt that was sufficient under Maines’ Bonk v.
 McPherson factors to make him an independent contractor.